snipe/snipe-it/TESTING.md

 `cp .env.dusk.example .env.dusk.local`
 > `local` refers to the value of `APP_ENV` in your `.env` so if you have it set to `dev` then the file should be named `.env.dusk.dev`.

+**Important**: Dusk tests cannot be run using an in-memory SQLite database.
+Additionally, the Dusk test suite uses the `DatabaseMigrations` trait which will leave the database in a fresh state after running.
+Therefore, it is recommended that you create a test database and point `DB_DATABASE` in `.env.dusk.local` to it.

 ### Test Setup

 Your application needs to be configured and up and running in order for the browser